zyzshishui/miles/docs/en/developer_guide/debug.md

 ## Aligning Precision

-During the development of slime, it is often necessary to check if the model's precision is correct.
+During the development of miles, it is often necessary to check if the model's precision is correct.
 This can be verified in the following ways:

 1.  **First Training Step**
     1. Check if the generated `rollout` is coherent.
 If not, there are two possible reasons: